jasper-sinclair/cobra/README.md

 Cobra is a UCI-compatible chess engine written in modern C++.

-It is the successor to **Kobra**, continuing its search framework while introducing a completely new NNUE evaluation implementation.
+It is the brother to **Kobra**, continuing its search framework while introducing a completely new NNUE evaluation implementation.

 Unlike Kobra, which relied on a customized version of Daniel Shawul's `nnue-probe`, Cobra implements an minimal yet strong 768×128 NNUE architecture.